DEFRA/defra-ai-legacy-modernisation/playbook/README.md

 # Defra AI Legacy Modernisation Playbook
 Version 1.0.0

 This playbook provides guidance on how to modernise legacy systems using AI technologies.
+It is designed for internal use within Defra and is updated regularly with new practices and lessions learned.

 ## Table of Contents
 1. [Welcome](README.md)